odoe/learn-dojo/posts/dojo-custom-middleware.md

           coords.latitude !== results.latitude &&
           coords.longitude !== results.longitude
         ) {
-          // only update cache if different from current values cache.set("coords", results);
+          // only update cache if different from current value
-          // manually invalidate the middleware
+          // this will invalidate the widget
-          // to force widget to rerender with updated data invalidator();
+          icache.set("coords", results);
         }
       });
     }